milesdesiran/godot-rs-template/README.md

 Clone it, then run `template.sh`. `template.sh` takes 1 argument, which is the name of your project.
 So `./template.sh DodgeTheCreeps`.

+Then, `cd` into the `rust/` directory and `cargo build` it.

 Next, open the `project.godot` file in any Godot version 4.1+.
+It'll complain about an empty `project.godot` but that keeps this template somewhat version-agnostic.
+You should be good to go after that.

 `build-web.sh` does what it sounds like.
 It will grab and install emscripten and the nightly toolchain for you too.
 If you don't care about web, you can ignore this script.